 Common signs indicating the development of cataracts are the appearance of blurred vision, a halo effect around light sources, decreased night vision along with increased light sensitivity, and having a dual vision in one eye.

 If you have any of these problems, schedule an appointment with us.
 Years of professional expertise and the most advanced diagnostics are used by our ophthalmologist to assess and remove cataracts accurately.

-Cataract surgery is a very common procedure, and complications are rare and usually treatable.
-The surgery itself is highly successful in improving the vision of patients about 95% of the time.
-Cataract surgery is an outpatient procedure usually taking less than 10 minutes of surgical time.
+Cataract surgery is a very common procedure, with rare complications.
+The operation itself is very successful in improving patients' vision around 95% of the time.
+Cataract surgery is usually an outpatient procedure that takes less than 10 minutes.

 After undergoing anesthesia through the use of eye drops, the doctor will remove the clouded lens from the eye.
 Dr. Delianides then places an intraocular lens (IOL) in place of the removed lens.
 The IOL compensates for the power provided by the old lens.
 Modern IOLs have been designed for different functions and are made of different materials.

 When surgery is complete, we will apply an eye shield and give you eye drops as directed to help the recovery process.